California's Near-Record Snowpack Is Melting Into Raging Rivers

 Big water on the Kern is a kayaker's dream.
 Water from 14,500 Mt.
 Whitney rushes down to about 300 feet in 165 miles.
 It's moving. pic.twitter.com/78f0bCtqiZ— Nathan Rott (@NathanRott) June 29, 2017

-The change in the water's behavior has been good for Moore and white-water sports enthusiasts – professional kayakers are flocking to the Kern.
-But it's also proven dangerous.
+The change in the water's behavior has been good for Moore and whitewater sports enthusiasts — professional kayakers are flocking to the Kern.
+But it's also proved dangerous.
 At least six people have died on the Kern River already this year.
 Some were playing on the water; others were just trying to cool off.
 Emergency workers worry there will be more.

 "This is not the same river [people] may have visited last year," says Sgt.
 Zack Bittle, with Kern County Search and Rescue.

-The water is 10-times stronger than it was a year ago, Bittle says.
+The water is 10 times stronger than it was a year ago, Bittle says.
 Riverbanks are less stable.
 Vegetation and brush that had grown on low shorelines during the drought are now submerged, creating invisible, underwater hazards.

 "I can't recommend going in the river this year.
 It's just insane," Bittle says.
 He added that if you must go in the water, to be sure to take an expert guide.

 The power of the Kern River is partly due to geography.
-The Kern River draws its waters from the base of Mount Whitney, the highest point in the continental U.S., more than two miles above sea level.
+The Kern River draws its waters from the base of Mount Whitney, the highest point in the continental U.S., more than 2 miles above sea level.
 From there, the snowmelt races down narrow canyons and chutes, past Kernville, to the flat, flax-colored floor of the Central Valley below.

 The drop in elevation and surrounding geology gives the Kern River oomph.